Decades later, human skull identified as man missing from Trenton, NJ - NewsBreak

 BLOOMFIELD — A 26-year-old Clifton man has been arrested, stemming from the attempted firebombing of a Jewish temple on Sunday morning.
 Nicholas Malindretos has been charged with attempted use of fire to damage and destroy a building used in interstate commerce.
 "I’m proud to announce that the suspect in...

-Hit-run kills 5-year-old — Newark, NJ area known for gangsters on speeding ATVs
+Hit-run kills 4-year-old — Newark, NJ area known for gangsters on speeding ATVs

-NEWARK — A 5-year-old girl died after being struck by a hit-and-run driver in the Roseville section of Newark on Tuesday evening.
-Essex County Prosecutor’s Office spokesman Robert Florida said the girl's father and younger sister were also hit in the crash around 6 p.m. at Sixth Avenue West and North Ninth Street in the Roseville section of the North Ward.
+NEWARK — A 4-year-old girl died after being struck by a hit-and-run driver in the Roseville section of Newark on Tuesday evening.
+Essex County Prosecutor’s Office spokesman Robert Florida said the girl's father and a second child were also hit in the crash around 6 p.m. at Sixth Avenue West and North Ninth Street in the Roseville section of the North Ward.
 They were hospitalized with non-life-threatening injuries, according to Florida.

+Cops find loaded gun in NJ college dorm after woman reports being choked

+TEANECK — A Farleigh Dickinson student faces assault and terroristic threat charges after police found a loaded weapon in his dorm during an investigation into the assault of a woman.
+Teaneck police said a woman on Monday reported two incidents with Kawan Joseph, 21, of Brooklyn, that happened Dec....

 Months after dogs die in NJ official’s vehicle, state takes over investigation